sideprojectslab/blue-64/README.md

 | SPACE        | Button Menu |
 | F1           | Button Y    |

+* In order to map a button nagigate to the "controller mapping" submenu and cycle through the mappable buttons, which will also display the current mapping.
+* Once the desired controller button is highlighted press the desired key on the keyboard.
+Visible characters will be plotted on screen while modifiers like "shift", "control" and "commodore" will be recorded but not displayed.
+* Confirm the choice with "View + Menu" (controller) or "AltGr + Enter" (keyboard) and the last key pressed will be assigned to the desired control button.
+* Confirming the choice without pressing any key will simply leave the mapping unchanged.

 ## C64 Compatibility
 Blue-64 has been verified to be compatible with the following motherboard revisions: